 The Canada pavilion, featuring examples of Canadian architecture perfumes - such as the famous Guerlain range - wine, and berets.
 Excellent French food can be sampled in a couple of restaurants in the pavilion and a patisserie selling sinfully rich croissants and cakes.
 A film entitled Impressions de France is the main entertainment.
 The film, shown on five adjacent screens and set to the sounds of French classical music, offers a whirlwind tour through the country's most beautiful regions.
-United Kingdom The Rose and Crown Pub is the focal point in this pavilion.
+United Kinadom The Rose and Crown Pub. is the focal point in this pavilion.
 It serves traditional English fare such as Cornish pasties, fish and chips, and even draft bitter - chilled to suit American tastes.
 There's also a "chip shop" takeaway booth next door for those in a hurry or wanting a smaller, less expensive meal.
 The pub also sports a genuine singalong most evenings.
 Pleasant gardens surround the pub, as well as a medley of buildings of various historic architectural styles.
-These include a castle based on Hampton Court, an imitation Regency terrace, and a thatched cottage.
+These include a castle based on Hampton Court, an imitation Regency terrace. and a thatched cottage.
 There is not much to do here in this pavilion other than browse around the shops, which sell everything from quality tea and china to sweaters, tartan ties, teddy bears, and toy soldiers.
 The terrace of the Rose and Crown, however, offers good views of IllumiNations.
-Canada A Native Indian village with a log cabin and 30-ft (9-m) high totem poles, a replica of Ottawa's Victorian-style EATING & DRINKING Dining well is fundamental to visiting Epcot and particularly World Showcase.
+Canada A Native Indian village with a log cabin and 30-ft (9-m) high totem poles, a replica of Ottawa's Victorian-style Château Laurier Hotel, a rocky chasm, and ornamental gardens make up the large but rather staid Canadian pavilion.
+The country in all its diversity, and particularly its grand scenery, comes to life much better in the Circle-Vision film O Canada! - though China's Circle-Vision film is even better The audience stands in the middle of the theater and turns around to follow the film as it unfolds on no fewer than nine screens.
+Shops at Canada sell a wide range of Native Indian and Inuit crafts and various edible specialties, as well as wine.
+Le Cellier Steakhouse restaurant serves tasty Canadian seafood and steaks along with wines and beer from Canada EATING & DRINKING Dining well is fundamental to visiting Epcot and particularly World Showcase.
 Some of the latter's pavilions have decent fast-food places, but the best restaurants (including those listed below unless otherwise stated) require reservations.
-Call Dining reservations (see p77) as soon as you know when you'll be at Epcot or book early in the day, using the TV monitors of the WorldKey Information Satellite, which provide up-to-date information on everything at Epcot.
+Call Dining reservations (see p77) as soon as you know when you'll be at Epcot or book early in the day.
 Most restaurants serve lunch and dinner; try unpopular hours such as 11am or 4pm if other times are unavailable.
-Lunch is usually about two-thirds of the price of dinner, and children's menus are available at even the most upscale restaurants.
+Lunch is usually about two-thirds of the price of dinner, and children's menus are available at even the most unscale restaurants.
 Recommended in World Showcase are: